 Hello!
 Welcome to my (abbreviated) portfolio.
 I am currently a

-PhD candidate at MIT in the department of mechanical engineering working on
+postdoctoral researcher at MIT in the department of mechanical engineering working on

 reactive metal power systems for ad hoc emergency electricity and

 desalination.
 I recevied my PhD also from MIT in August 2021.
 My research generally focuses on how to make life better and more sustainable in

 I am also a pianist, composer, and arranger based in

 Cambridge, MA and love to collaborate on all things science, art, and music!
 Feel free

 to reach out.

 See my CV for detailed info and list of publications.

 I began my academic career as a roboticist at the NASA Jet Propulsion Laboratory (JPL), where I worked on many things, including new software architecture for reconfigurable robotic systems, the Mars Sample Return Program, Mars 2020, and aluminum-powered Europa landers.
 I also helped drive this thing around.